 Apply online for this course through UCPeople.
 Simply enter your log-in details, navigate to the Professional Development tile, Request Training Enrolment and search by course and/or date.
 For a step by step guide on how to enrol refer to to UCPeople User Video: Search and Enrol in Professional Development (Video).

-This two-day course is designed to provide you with the fundamentals in representing the concerns and overseeing the wellbeing of fellow staff.
+This self-paced online course is designed to provide you with the fundamentals in representing the concerns and overseeing the wellbeing of fellow staff.

 You will learn how to effectively perform the responsibilities of a workplace Health and Safety role, understand Health and Safety legal requirements, and promote the successful management of Health and Safety issues in good faith.

 This course is recommended for Health and Safety Representatives, Departmental Safety Officers, Management Representatives, Persons in control of a place of work, HR Advisors, and any other staff with a responsibility for Health and Safety.

 This course is compulsory under Sections 70(a) and 85(a) of the Health & Safety at Work Act 2015 for training Health and Safety Representatives.

 There are additional courses available that build on the initial representative course.
 See the offerings through UCPeople